-“There has been an important finding in neuroscience that should impact on how every leader leads – emotions are contagious.
 Employees are not emotional islands.
-Rather, they continuously spread their own moods and receive and are influenced by others’ moods.
-When they work in groups, they literally can catch each others’ emotions like viruses, a phenomenon known as emotional contagion.”
-University of Pennsylvania.
+Rather, they continuously spread their own moods and receive and are influenced by others’moods.
+When your employees work in groups, they literally can catch each others’ emotions like viruses, a phenomenon known as emotional contagion.

-A 2005, University of New Hampshire study showed that the leader’s moods permeated the groups and that “negative” moods trumped the positive ones.
-Employees take notice of their leaders’ emotions, and therefore, leaders strongly influence the mood of the team, and their attitudes and performance.
-A team may develop a “group mood” that reflects the mood of its manager
+A team may develop a “group mood” that reflects the mood of its manager.
+An University of New Hampshire study showed that the leader’s moods permeated the group’s and that “negative” moods trumped the positive ones.
+Employees take notice of their leader’s emotions, and therefore, leaders strongly influence the mood, attitudes, and performance of their team.

 Research has also shown that:

 - A positive mood can boost performance.
-Both positive and negative moods may affect performance, but positive moods have a stronger effect.
+Both positive and negative moods may affect performance, but positive moods have a stronger impact.

 - The mood you bring to work affects performance more than moods caused by changes during the workday.

-- Each happy friend increased an individual’s chances of personal happiness by 11%, while just one sad friend was all that was needed to double an individual’s chance of becoming unhappy.
-Research from Biophysicist, Allison Hill.
+- Each happy friend increased an individual’s chances of personal happiness by 11%,while just one sad friend was all that was needed to double an individual’s chance of becoming unhappy.
+(Biophysicist, Allison Hill)

 According to an old Chinese Medicine passage, we need to be aware of the dangers of catching “Evil Qi” from those around us.